vinodpandey/cosmic-ray/README.rst

    cr-html cosmic-ray.sqlite > report.html

-For running the test again for different file or different line numbers, update config file and execute step 3 onwards.
+For running the test again for different file or different line numbers:

+1. Update config file with updated values for  `module-path` and `test-command`

+2. Update `start-limit` and `start-limit` accordingly to limit testing scope

+3. Delete existing `report.html` and `cosmic-ray.sqlite`

+4. Continue with Initialization step (step 3) onwards

 Cosmic Ray: mutation testing for Python